mauriceaka/TP_SIR/TpSir_TestJpa/README.md

 ## Authors

-•	Rebecca EHUA
+•	Rebecca EHUA </br>
-•	Maurice AKA
+•	Maurice AKA </br>
 •	Franck KOUAMELAN

-note that this would not be done without being served with the project submitted by our teacher Olivier BARAIS. </br>
+note that this would not be done without being served with the project submitted by our teacher <strong>Olivier BARAIS</strong>. </br>
-Thanks for your help!!!
+Thanks for your help and your time!!!